 · Flag it – Always tell a trusted adult if something online scares/upsets you.
 Report any meeting requests from strangers to a trusted adult.
 Remember to be as careful online as you are offline.

-Online Safety is taught as a whole school approach and filters into many areas of the curriculum across all year groups.
+Online Safety is taught as a whole-school approach and filters into many areas of the curriculum across all year groups.

 Explicit objectives are taught through our computing curriculum, which covers the principles of online safety at all key stages, with progression in the content to reflect the different and escalating risks that pupils face.
 This includes how to use technology safely, responsibly, respectfully and securely, and where to go for help and support when they have concerns about content or contact on the internet or other online technologies.
-Each unit of work in the Computing Curriculum begins with an Online Safety lessons.
+Each unit of work in the Computing Curriculum begins with an Online Safety lesson.
 These build on each other across the year and then across year groups.
 We use the iCompute Scheme of Work to make sure that our Online Safety teaching is progressive and comprehensive.

-Our PSHE curriculum also address online safety and a range of related issues from safe online relationships, cyberbullying, and self-identity to mental health.
+Our PSHE curriculum also addresses online safety and a range of related issues from safe online relationships, cyberbullying, and self-identity to mental health.
 These are discussed through our wellbeing sessions in a planned, holistic way.

 Whilst there are huge benefits to being online in order to stay connected to family and friends, we recognise many parents may feel concerned about the activities and content their children are accessing.